Pierce Colpman

 Many key features of pulmonary arterial hypertension (PAH), such as rapid cell growth of pulmonary smooth muscle cells and lack of programmed cell death (apoptosis), result from abnormal mitochondrial function.
 Mitochondria continuously join (fusion) and divide (fission) in coordination with division of the cell’s nucleus through mitotic fission, a very rapid process in PAH.
 We discovered that blocking mitochondrial division slows the growth of rapidly dividing PAH pulmonary arterial smooth muscle cells (PASMC) and can even kill them in experimental animal models of PAH.
 Mitochondrial fission is controlled by a protein named dynamin related protein 1 (Drp1); however, the final step in mitochondrial fission requires assistance from another protein: dynamin 2 (DNM2).
 DNM2 are expressed in excess in PAH patients and therefore, we can block mitochondrial fission and slow down the growth of the cells by inhibiting DNM2.

-Colpman’s project will test the idea that increased DNM2 drives rapid cell division and that inhibiting DNM2 is a potential new form of PAH therapy.
-We will also study how excess DNM2 in PAH cells occurs, by evaluating the microRNA that regulate the level of DNM2, as a potential diagnostic and prognostic biomarker to reveal new ways of treating and diagnosing PAH.
+Colpman’s project tested the idea that increased DNM2 drives rapid cell division and that inhibiting DNM2 is a potential new form of PAH therapy.
+They studied how excess DNM2 in PAH cells occurs, by evaluating the microRNA that regulate the level of DNM2, as a potential diagnostic and prognostic biomarker to reveal new ways of treating and diagnosing PAH.